dark-matter-org/dm-start/README.md

 ### 3.3.2 Attributes

-The `AttributeDefinition` allows for the specification of attributes values of a particular type that can be composed into [Classes](#3-3-3-classes).
+The `AttributeDefinition` allows for the specification of attribute values of a particular type that can be composed into [Classes](#3-3-3-classes).

-Attributes (and Classes) currently have unique numeric identifiers - the `dmdID` - within a particular schemas.
+Attributes (and Classes) currently have unique numeric identifiers - the `dmdID` - within a particular schema.
 These are used when serializing/deserializing the attribute and as a hash value to access the attribute within a `DMO`.
 We won't go into the details of this aspect here; just realize that you need to have unique values for `dmdID`.